Skip to content

 How 5 countries are cracking down on social media influencers

-Buzz line2 hours ago02 mins
+Buzz line2 months ago02 mins

 Governments around the world are tightening regulations on social media influencers to protect public interest, ensure safety, and curb harmful content.
 China, Australia, Netherlands, Spain, and France have introduced strict measures targeting influencer activity.